Thiru-Malai/Multicontainer-Student-Management-Portal-Using-MYSQL-And-Docker/README.md

 # Multicontainer-Student-Management-Portal-Using-MYSQL-and-Docker

-This is an implementation of how to Containerize DB ( MYSQL ) in one container and Node JS in another container.
+This is an implementation of multi container in docker and to containerize DB ( MYSQL ) in one container and Node JS in another container.

 <h4>How to run?</h4>